SumoLogic/sumologic-documentation/docs/csa/audit-and-compliance.md

 ## About audit and compliance

-Compliance standards are enforced by various governments and organizations to protect end users and keep information private and secure.
+Compliance standards are enforced by various governments and organizations to protect end users and keep information safe.
 Meeting compliance standards is usually the first step in making sure your apps and data are secure.
 However, in most cases additional security measures, such as [threat monitoring](/docs/csa/threat-detection-and-investigation/), are also recommended.

 A compliance audit is an inspection of an organization to check whether compliance standards are being met.
 You may have an internal audit, conducted by members of your own organization, as a practice to make sure that you’ll pass the inspection.
-You might also have an external audit, where a government or other external, independent authority checks your data to make sure you’re meeting compliance standards.
+You might also have an external audit, where a government or other independent authority checks your data to make sure you’re meeting compliance standards.
 Both internal and external audits can be scheduled or they can be random.

-Sumo Logic can also help you and your company meet compliance requirements.
+Cloud Security Analytics can help your organization meet compliance requirements.
 For example, you can use Sumo Logic's queries, alerts, and dashboards to monitor your data, and make sure only authorized users have access to sensitive information.

 :::note
 Compliance varies by geography and industry.
 For example, the Health Insurance Portability and Accountability Act (HIPAA) applies to hospitals and other health-related services in the United States.
 For companies in other industries or in other countries, HIPAA compliance might not be a concern.
 Similarly, General Data Protection Regulation (GDPR) only applies to companies with users in the European Union.
 However, with increasing global commerce, more and more companies based outside of Europe must still comply with GDPR.
 Sumo Logic itself meets many security compliance standards, including HIPAA, FedRAMP-Moderate Authorized, ISO 27001, and many others.
 This means you can feel safe ingesting your data into the Sumo Logic platform.